slipguru/PyCGH/doc/index.rst

   * `matplotlib <http://matplotlib.org/>`_ : a plotting library.
   * `rpy2 <http://rpy.sourceforge.net/>`_ : a library to include and use **R** code in a python program.

-Since the function implementing the *CGHNormaliter* algorithm is actually a wrapper for the implementation in the **R** language, an appropriate interpreter for that language is required, as well as the library containing the implementation of the algorithm itself, which can be found at `this link <http://www.bioconductor.org/packages/release/bioc/html/CGHnormaliter.html>`_.
+.. note:: Since the function implementing the *CGHNormaliter* algorithm is actually a wrapper for the implementation in the **R** language, an appropriate interpreter for that language is required, as well as the library containing the implementation of the algorithm itself, which can be found at `this link <http://www.bioconductor.org/packages/release/bioc/html/CGHnormaliter.html>`_.

 User Documentation
 ==================